- Hydrographic Service

 For details on those lines and areas, consult the source.
 More information on geodetic datums is given on the horizontal coordinate systems page.

-Straight baselines have been published in the Decree governing the implementation of section 1 of the Territorial Sea of the Kingdom in the Netherlands Antilles (Extension) Act of 1985, see figure 1 and figure 2.
+Straight baselines have been published in the Decree governing the implementation of section one of the Territorial Sea of the Kingdom in the Netherlands Antilles (Extension) Act of 1985, see figure 1 and figure 2.
 These straight baselines are given in the geodetic datum NAD27 for the Windward Antilles, and PSAD56 for the Leeward Antilles.

 In 1985, the Kingdom of the Netherlands established the width of its territorial sea at 12M.
 For the Netherlands Antilles, this has been done by means of the Territorial Sea of the Kingdom in the Netherlands Antilles (Extension) Act.
 In 2005, the Kingdom of the Netherlands established a contiguous zone (CZ) between 12 and 24M, in the Contiguous Zone (Establishment) Act.
 Its boundaries are given in the Contiguous Zone (Demarcation) Decree of 2006.
 In 2010, the EEZ of the Netherlands Antilles and Aruba came into force by means of the Decree limits Caribbean exclusive economic zone.
 All these zones in the Caribbean Sea consist of several smaller zones, see the figure 1 and figure 2.
+On the 30th of May it was announced that the Sababank was declared ATBA (Area To Be Avoided) and PSSA (Particularly Sensitive Sea Area).

 The maritime boundary between the Kingdom of the Netherlands and Venezuela is established in the Boundary delimitation treaty between the Republic of Venezuela and the Kingdom of the Netherlands of 1978.
 This boundary consists of 4 sectors: